rtulip/haystack/README.md

 }
 ```

-You can access struct members directly if the struct is bound to a `var`:
+You can access struct members directly if the struct has been bound with an `as` block:

 ```
 include "std.hay"